WWL Tenants - Terms of Use

 Task 1 - Find your unlicensed user in Azure Active Directory

 Some user accounts in your organization will not be provided all available products in their assigned license or will need updates or additions to their license assignment.
-You need to ensure you are able to update a user account’s license assignment in Azure AD.
+You need to ensure you are able to update a user account’s license assignment in Microsoft Entra ID.

-3. In the Users page, enter Raul into the search box.
+3. On the Users page, enter Raul in the search box.

 5. Review Raul’s profile and ensure he has a Usage Location set.